 We have incurred net losses in all periods since our inception, and we expect we will continue to incur net losses for the foreseeable future.
 We experienced net losses of \$115.1 million, \$28.7 million, and \$33.6 million for fiscal 2020, fiscal 2019 and fiscal 2018, respectively.
-As of January 31, 2021, we had an accumulated deficit of \$462.1 million.
+As of April 30, 2021, we had an accumulated deficit of \$520.6 million.
 Because the market for our cloud platform is rapidly evolving and cloud security solutions have not yet reached widespread adoption, it is difficult for us to predict our future results of operations.
 We expect our operating expenses to increase significantly over the next several years as we continue to hire additional personnel, particularly in sales and marketing, expand our operations and infrastructure, both domestically and internationally, and continue to develop our platform.
-In addition to the expected costs to grow our business, we also expect to incur significant additional legal, accounting and other expenses as a newly public company.
 If we fail to increase our revenue to offset the increases in our operating expenses, we may not achieve or sustain profitability in the future.